sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ---

 # Next steps
 Elixir is all about learning to think in functional programming terms.
-If brings all the aspects that make functional programming great, while at the same time providing an easy and expressive syntax.
+It brings all the aspects that make functional programming great while at the same time providing an easy and expressive syntax.

-This is why, the first step would be to learn the pillars of functional thinking:
+It then makes sense to learn the pillars of functional thinking as the first step:
 - **Focusing on functions:** In functional programming, functions are the building blocks of programs.
 We can think in terms of functions that take inputs and produce outputs.
-Functions should be pure, meaning that they don't have side effects and always produce the same output given the same input.
+Functions should be pure, meaning they don't have side effects and always produce the same output given the same input.
-- **Using immutable data structures:** In functional programming, data structures are usually immutable, meaning that they can't be changed once they are created.
+- **Using immutable data structures:** In functional programming, data structures are usually immutable, meaning they can't be changed once created.
 When we need to modify a data structure, we create a new version of the structure that reflects the change.
-This can take some getting used to, but it leads to more predictable and less error-prone code.
+This can take some time to get used to, but it leads to more predictable and less error-prone code.
-- **Avoiding mutable state:** In functional programming, mutable state is usually avoided in favor of pure functions and immutable data structures.
-If we need to maintain state, we can use techniques like recursion or passing state as function arguments and return values.
+- **Avoiding mutable state:** In functional programming, a mutable state is usually avoided in favor of pure functions and immutable data structures.
+If we need to maintain a state, we can use techniques like recursion or passing state as function arguments and return values.
 - **Using higher-order functions:** In functional programming, functions can take other functions as arguments and return functions as results.
 This allows us to write more generic and reusable code that can be customized with different functions.
-- **Using recursion:** This one is trickier and gets some time getting used to it; if we come from an OOP context, the more obvious approach is to simply declare a `for` loop, and nest other `loops` to provide the appropriate level of depth as per required.
-We didn't mention `for` loops in this segment for a reason; recursive approaches usually provide increased simplicity, generality, conciseness, and most important of all, efficiency.
+- **Using recursion:** This one is trickier and takes some time to get used to; if we come from an OOP context, the more obvious approach is to simply declare a `for` loop and nest other `loops` to provide the appropriate level of depth as per required.
+We didn't mention `for` loops in this segment for a reason; recursive approaches usually provide increased simplicity, generality, conciseness, and, most important of all, efficiency.
-- **Understanding functional programming concepts:** Functional programming is not a religion; it's just a set of tools to make programs more computationally efficient.
-To truly think in functional programming terms, it's important to understand the underlying concepts and principles of functional programming, and why they matter in the first place.
+- **Understanding functional programming concepts:** Functional programming is not a religion but a set of tools to make programs more computationally efficient.
+To truly think in functional programming terms, it's important to understand the underlying concepts and principles of functional programming and why they matter in the first place.

 There are a lot of free resources for learning more advanced Elixir concepts.
 Below we will find a collection of books, Courses, YouTube Channels, and articles: